 Is it their size?
 Their intelligence?
 Their loyalty?
 Or something deeper in their temperament and instincts?

 In reality, German Shepherds excel as guard dogs because of a unique combination of physical traits, mental abilities, emotional intelligence, and trainability.
-In this article, we’ll break down what truly makes German Shepherds good guard dogs, how their guarding style differs from other breeds, and what owners should realistically expect.
+Many of these traits are explored in this complete German Shepherd behavior guide, which explains how alertness, confidence, and stability work together.

 What Does It Mean to Be a Good Guard Dog?